mm80843/T3.5/docs/Benef/PBN__Benef_474.md

 # __Risk reduction__

-## Name of the Benefit

-Physical distancing measures, such as maintaining distance between individuals and limiting occupancy in shared spaces, reduce the risk of contagion and promote a safer environment.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in wastewater monitoring can ensure the efficient operation of wastewater treatment plants and help prevent disruptions in economic activities due to lockdowns.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_517.md)